CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 ####Commiting

--  All commits are welcome, even if they are minor.
+-  All commits are welcome, even if they are minor ;)
 -  If you are unfamiliar with Github, you can email me contributions to the email below.

 ####Contact